 Next, we briefly discuss the technical problems of the proofs in the case of general number fields.
 Recall that the class number of $K$ can be greater than $1$, in which case prime element factorization in $\OK $ fails.
-From this viewpoint, it may be seen that prime elements are `few.'
-One of the key steps to the proofs of Theorem~\ref{theorem=Green-Tao} and Theorem~\ref{theorem=Gaussian-primes} is to prove \emph{Goldston--Y\i ld\i l\i m type asymptotic formulas}; these are used to confirm the conditions for applying a relative version of the multidimensional Szemer\'edi theorem.
-Since the proofs of Goldston--Y\i ld\i l\i m type asymptotic formulas involve the existence and uniqueness of factorizations, the proof breaks down if the class number of $K$ is at least $2$.
+From this viewpoint, it may be said that prime elements are `few.'
+One of the key steps to the proofs of Theorem~\ref{theorem=Green-Tao} and Theorem~\ref{theorem=Gaussian-primes} is to prove \emph{Goldston--Y\i ld\i r\i m type asymptotic formulas}; these are used to confirm the hypotheses of a relative version of the multidimensional Szemer\'edi theorem.
+Since the proofs of Goldston--Y\i ld\i r\i m type asymptotic formulas involve the existence and uniqueness of factorizations, it is a non-trivial problem to extend the proof to the case where the class number of $K$ is not $1$.
 In the work of Green--Tao and Tao, they consider some variants of the von Mangoldt function to obtain Goldston--Y\i ld\i r\i m type asymptotic formulas.
 However, if the unit group $\OKt$ is infinite, naive generalizations of their variants do \emph{not} make any sense; in their summations, an element would be summed for infinitely many times.

-To address the two difficulties above, we switch the framework, from that of elements in $\OK$ to that of \emph{ideals}.
+To address the two difficulties above, we switch the framework from that of elements in $\OK$ to that of \emph{ideals}.
 This is the standard approach in algebraic number theory since Dedekind.
-It enables us to treat our problems of all number fields \emph{in a unified manner}.
+It also enables us to treat our problems of all number fields \emph{in a unified manner}.